Because we struggle so much with pride, correction can be difficult to give graciously and difficult to receive graciously.

 Notice that Jethro’s critique wasn’t ad hominem.
 He didn’t say, “Moses, you’re a lousy leader.
 It shouldn’t take an administrative genius to see that your system doesn’t scale.
 Do you think you’re qualified to lead two million people?”

-No. Jethro’s goal wasn’t to undermine Moses leadership but undergird him.
+No. Jethro’s goal wasn’t to undermine Moses leadership but to undergird him.
 He observed a problem, sought to understand it, identified the core weakness, and offered a helpful solution (verses 19–23).
 Jethro aimed to increase the effectiveness of Moses’s time use and the meeting of people’s needs.

 Correctee: No Prideful Deflections